kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 **Target Group**: Software Developers leveraging all the Kyma functionalities.

 Under this tab, there are subtabs according to main areas (except UI – user interfaces are mentioned as needed within the instructions of the respective main area).
-Documents in the subtabs contain "how-to" instructions that enable users to accomplish a task
+Documents in the subtabs contain "how-to" instructions that enable users to accomplish a task.

 ### Operation guides

 **Target Group**: Admins/Operators who make sure the Kyma cluster is configured as needed and keeps running in a healthy and secure way.

-Contains installation and configuration instructions, backup info, security documentation, troubleshooting guides…
+Contains installation and configuration instructions, backup info, security documentation, and troubleshooting guides.

 ### Technical references

 **Target Group**: Users who want to look up specific detailed information.

-Contains the architecture diagrams, configuration charts, etc.; note that the CLI command documentats are generated automatically.
+Contains detailed information, such as architecture diagrams, configuration charts, etc.; note that the CLI command documents are generated automatically.

 ### Glossary